eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 * Functionality to skip variable levels when called, reducing call time.

 ### Privacy Notice
 The extensions for Visual Studio Code developed by Broadcom Inc., including its corporate affiliates and subsidiaries, ("Broadcom") are provided free of charge, but in order to better understand and meet its users’ needs, Broadcom may collect, use, analyze and retain anonymous users’ metadata and interaction data, (collectively, “Usage Data”) and aggregate such Usage Data with similar Usage Data of other Broadcom customers.
-Please, find more detailed information in [License and Service Terms & Repository](https://www.broadcom.com/company/legal/licensing).
+Please find more detailed information in [License and Service Terms & Repository](https://www.broadcom.com/company/legal/licensing).

 This data collection uses built-in Microsoft VS Code Telemetry, which can be disabled, at your sole discretion, if you do not want to send Usage Data.